-The Board is supported by a Company Secretary who is a qualified Chartered Secretary under Section 235(2)(a) of the Companies Act 2016 and is an Associate member of the Malaysian Institute of Chartered Secretaries and Administrators.
-The Company Secretary provides advisory services, particularly on applicable governance best practices, corporate administration and Board processes to facilitate overall compliance with the MMLR, Companies Act 2016 and applicable laws and regulations.
-She also prepares the minutes of meetings in a timely manner and informs management of the action items.
-The Board is satisfied with the performance and support rendered by the Company Secretary in discharging her functions and duties.
+The Board is supported by a suitable qualified and competent Company Secretary who is a qualified Chartered Secretary under Section 235(2)(a) of the Companies Act 2016 and is an Associate member of the Malaysian Institute of Chartered Secretaries and Administrators.

+Every Director has ready and unrestricted access to the advice and services of the Company Secretary in ensuring the effective functioning of the Board.
+The Directors are regularly updated and advised by the Company Secretary on new statutory and regulatory requirements issued by regulatory authorities, and its implications to the Company and the Directors in relation to their duties and responsibilities.